Code-Institute-Submissions/battleships-23/README.md

   Destroy strategy and ultimately ran out of time.

   I had determined how to implement parity in my guesses (prototype code below).
-  However this was somewhat negated by the late addition on a ship that only occupied 1 space and some some random input would still have been required.
+  However this was somewhat negated by the late addition of a ship that only occupied 1 space and some random input would still have been required.

   ```python
   from itertools import cycle